- Our Story

 Mr Graeme Irwin - Executive Principal

 In 2004 Graeme also took on the development of Cessnock Christian School and to date it has grown to over 1000 students.
 St Philip’s Christian College Cessnock, has now moved to its new home in Nulkaba and is the fastest growing of the five schools.
-Again in 2007 Graeme was approached to take on a school on the Central Coast that was in rapid decline.
+Again in 2007 Graeme was approached to take on a struggling school on the Central Coast.
 Not one to shy away from a challenge, St Philip’s Christian College Gosford became the fifth St Philip’s school and has continued to experience solid growth and a renewed sense of excitement and momentum.
-Early learning has been another venture that has meet with great success as the group now has three Early Learning Centres with the view to establish a centre on each school site.